ackintosh/ackintosh.github.com-content/post/simulate-restricted-cone-nat-locally.md

 <!--more-->

+Edit: I've published a Docker-based one - https://github.com/ackintosh/discv5-hole-punching.
+I hope it helps you.

 ## Network topology

 The diagram below shows network topology that this post describes.
 There are three segments: `10.0.0.0/8`, `192.168.1.0/24` and `192.168.2.0/24`.
 In this example, we assume `10.0.0.0/8` is public network, and `192.168.1.0/24` and `192.168.2.0/24` are private network that behind NAT.